Tricuspid Valve Surgery in Los Angeles, CA

 The tricuspid valve is located between the atrium and ventricle in the heart.
 The valve has three flaps that help ensure that blood flows the correct way through the heart from the right atrium to the ventricle.
-Surgery may be required when the tricuspid valve stops working correctly.
+Surgery may be required for an individual who’s tricuspid valve has stopped performing properly.

 Conditions Affecting the Tricuspid Valve

-The tricuspid valve may be damaged as a result of infection, rheumatic heart disease or birth defects.
-The flaps that control the movement of blood may become brittle due to a number of factors.
-The most common forms of disease affecting the tricuspid valve include:
+The tricuspid valve may be damaged as a result of infection, rheumatic heart disease, or various different birth defects.
+The flaps that control the movement of a person’s blood may become brittle due to a number of factors.
+The most common forms of disease that are known to affect the tricuspid valve include:

 - Stenosis – The valve leaflets become stiff and no longer open fully.
 This narrows the valve and results in restricted blood flow.

 - Tricuspid Regurgitation – When the valve does not close completely, blood may leak backward across the valve rather than flowing through to the ventricle.

 Tricuspid Valve Disease Treatment Options

 After confirming that there is an issue with the tricuspid valve, our cardiothoracic surgeon may recommend non-surgical methods such as medication to treat the issue.
 If these solutions fail to address the issues caused by tricuspid valve disease, surgery may be recommended.

 Tricuspid Valve Repair Surgery